Állatkert with Brett Nichols

 Words + Video by Brett Nichols

-Állatkert documents my travels in Central and Eastern Europe, which occurred only because skateboarding is such a small world.
+Állatkert documents my travels in Central and Eastern Europe, which occurred only because the skateboarding world is such a small one.
 I went with the intention of being a tourist, but knew my cameras and skateboard needed to come, even if the plan was not definite.

 In Minsk, Belarus, I was able to hook up with the Black Blocks Familia by pure chance - a friend knew a friend who told me I could meet skaters in a specific plaza.
 Knowing no one, I was quickly welcomed into a motivated crew of street skaters, just because I walked into a plaza with a skateboard.
 This pure hospitality lit the spark and I needed to document as much as I could.